McEnos/lending-app/README.md

 1. Configuration Management: Use Spring Cloud Config Server for centralized configuration.
 2. API Gateway: Implement an API Gateway (e.g., Spring Cloud Gateway) as a single entry point for external clients.
-3. Security: Secure microservices using Spring Security and OAuth2/JWT.
+3. Security: Secure microservices using Spring Security and OAuth2/JWT or using Identity and access management tools like Keycloak.
 4. Resilience: Enhance fault tolerance with more advanced circuit breaker patterns (e.g., Resilience4j) and retry mechanisms.
 5. Distributed Tracing & Logging: Implement centralized logging (ELK stack) and distributed tracing (Zipkin, Jaeger) for better observability.
 6. Persistent Database: Replace H2 with a persistent database like PostgreSQL or MySQL for production-like environments.